pnp/sp-dev-fx-webparts/samples/react-find-parker/README.md

 ## Summary

 Work is not about work 🤨, sometimes a bit of fun is in order 🕹️.
-This webpart is a simple find object game.
+This web part is a simple find object game.
 ![parker](./assets/parker.gif)

 User may set up how many elements will she or he be looking for in the property pane